iAmMrGrim/Emulated-Android-on-Kali-Live-USB/README.md

 # Emulated-Android-on-Kali-Live-USB

+simple answer: run androidx86_32.iso

+the 64 is not the way

 this is a fast easy way to emulate a full android on a kali live usb boot that has persistence added. it also includes adding notepad++

 notes and extra help is at the end of the page